jenwachter/Paw-AkamaiNetStorageApiAuthorization/README.md

-# Paw-AkamaiNetStorageApiAuthorization
+# Paw-AkamaiNetStorageApiAuthorizationData
-A Paw extension that creates the authorization header for Akamai NetSotrage API requests.
+A Paw extension that creates the X-Akamai-ACS-Auth-Data header for Akamai NetSotrage API requests.